melboyce/sfv/s2-gul/site/oki-guide.md

 <p class="shen-note">
 <strong>Shenanigans</strong>
 After a successful `b.throw`, Guile can walk forward slightly and then throw again.
-The timing is tight, but manageable.
+The timing is tight, but manageable although it may not work on some characters (small hurtboxes when crouching, for example).
 </p>